Ephigenia/circleboard2/README.md

 ## Demo/Your Board

-There’s a alway up to date version running at https://circleboard2.herokuapp.com/ where you can set you own [CircleCi API Token](https://circleci.com/account/api) and use it as your dashboard.
+The latest stable version of this is running on https://circleboard2.herokuapp.com/ where you can set you own [CircleCi API Token](https://circleci.com/account/api) and use it as your dashboard.

 ## Deployment